 Before understanding the benefits of the use of telematics in auto insurance, we should understand the current statistics in road safety.

-Road safety is important for only you or the insurer but also for the government.
+Road safety is not important for only you or the insurer but also for the government.
 While safer roads would mean fewer claims for insurance companies, the government wants to make roads safer for the residents.

 According to the National Highway Traffic Safety Administration (NHTSA), there were 37,133 fatalities due to crashes in 2017.
 According to NHTSA, speeding resulted in 9,794 deaths in 2017.